OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-We start the day in Montmartre, and as early as possible.
+As early as possible, we start the day in Montmartre.
 Particularly if you visit during the high season of July and August, its narrow, cobbled streets quickly fill up with crowds and lose their charm.
-Most people stick to the south-facing side of the neighborhood, ascending towards the Sacré-Coeur via the Square Louise Michel.
+Most people stick to the south-facing side of the neighbourhood, ascending towards the Sacré-Coeur via the Square Louise Michel.
 If you can’t face the climb on foot, either through the gardens or up the steep stairwells, you can take the funicular using a standard metro ticket.

-Other parts of Montmartre to explore that are a little further off the beaten track are the Rue Lepic, home at one time to Vincent van Gogh and, in her fictional universe, Amélie Poulain; and the northern side of the hill, where you’ll find tranquil gardens, a vineyard and a bust of the tragic superstar, Dalida.
+Other parts of Montmartre to explore that are a little further off the beaten track are the Rue Lepic, home at one time to Vincent van Gogh and, in her fictional universe, Amélie Poulain.
+The northern side of the hill is where you’ll find tranquil gardens, a vineyard and a bust of the tragic superstar, Dalida.

 Two cultural venues worth checking out are the Musée de Montmartre, which once housed the studios of Pierre-Auguste Renoir and Suzanne Valadon, and the Espace Dali, which displays a permanent collection of the Spanish Surrealist’s work, notably his sculptures and engravings.

-Once you’ve had your fill of Montmartre, head south on the M12 from Pigalle to Concorde.
-This large square, famous for its grand fountains and 3,000-year-old obelisk, which was given to France as a gift from Egypt and erected in 1836, is bordered on one side by the Jardin des Tuileries and the Champs-Élysées on the other, at the end of which stands the Arc de Triomphe.
-The Pont de la Concorde, which takes you into the Faubourg Saint-Germain, is remarkable both for the views it provides of the Eiffel Tower, Grand Palais and the Louvre – and the fact that it was finished in 1791 using bricks taken from the Bastille prison, famously stormed on July 14th, 1789.
+Once you’ve had your fill of Montmartre, head south from Pigalle to Concorde.
+This large square, famous for its grand fountains and 3,000-year-old obelisk (erected in 1836), is bordered on one side by the Jardin des Tuileries and the Champs-Élysées on the other, at the end of which stands the Arc de Triomphe.
+The Pont de la Concorde, which takes you into the Faubourg Saint-Germain, is remarkable both for the views it provides of the Eiffel Tower, Grand Palais and the Louvre – and the fact that it was finished in 1791 using bricks taken from the Bastille prison, famously stormed on July 14, 1789.

 Alternatively, you could have a quick bite in one of the pop-up cafés of the new Parc Rives de Seine.
-This 10 km2 urban garden is the fruit of 15 years of labor by city authorities to pedestrianize the two highways that once crossed central Paris.
 Whether you walk along the Right or Left Bank, you’ll soon come to the Île de la Cité and the gorgeously Gothic Notre-Dame de Paris.

-After you’ve gawped at the city’s most famous cathedral, and perhaps had a quick tour of the neighboring Île Saint-Louis, you head over the river and into the historic neighborhood of Le Marais.
-It was here that Paris’ nobles lived before their exodus to Versailles on the insistence of Louis XIV and afterward to the more spacious Faubourg Saint-Germain.
-Over the past century, it has welcomed successive waves of migrants and today it contains a lively mix of Jewish, Chinese, and LGBT cultures.
+After you’ve gawped at the city’s most famous cathedral, and perhaps had a quick tour of the neighbouring Île Saint-Louis, you can head over the river and into the historic neighbourhood of Le Marais.
+It was here that Paris’s nobles lived before their exodus to Versailles on the insistence of Louis XIV and afterward to the more spacious Faubourg Saint-Germain.
+Over the past century, it has welcomed successive waves of migrants and today it contains a lively mix of Jewish, Chinese and LGBT cultures.

-It also happens to be one of the city’s best shopping districts, offering high street flagships like Nike and Uniqlo as well as concept stores that cater to fashionistas and interior design fanatics.
-The Rue des Francs-Bourgeois and Rue du Vielle du Temple are good places to start your retail expedition and Merci, which is on the outskirts of the neighborhood, is also unmissable.
+It also happens to be one of the city’s best shopping districts, offering high street flagships such as Nike and Uniqlo, as well as concept stores that cater to fashionistas and interior design fanatics.
+The Rue des Francs-Bourgeois and Rue du Vielle du Temple are good places to start your retail expedition and Merci, on the outskirts of the neighbourhood, is also unmissable.
 You’ll find that most stores close around 7pm or 8pm.